Official interest rates hiked again

 Source: SBS

 As widely anticipated - the Reserve Bank has lifted official interest rates for a sixth consecutive month - to curb rampant inflation.
 The RBA has lifted the cash rate by 25 percentage points.
-Listen to Urdu podcast.
+That story by Peggy Giakoumelos for SBS News, produced by Praba Maheswaran for SBS Tamil.

 Source: SBS